Here is a list of questions I am frequently asked about Prime’s services, practice, fees etc.

-Either way we are highly motivated to ensure our work is good and our clients are happy – We are committed to ensuring no client will ever have cause to accuse us of negligence!
+Either way, we are highly motivated to ensure our work is good and our clients are happy – We are committed to ensuring no client will ever have a reason to accuse us of negligence!

 Architects, architectural designers and draftsmen are more or less the same thing, right?

-Most people would assume that a person who designs buildings for a living is an architect.
+Most people would sensibly assume that any person who designs buildings for a living is probably an architect, right?.

-Unfortunately it can be quite hard for a layperson to spot who is the real deal – at least before it is too late…
+Unfortunately, it can be quite hard for a layperson to spot who is the real deal – at least before it is too late…

-In a nutshell, by law anyone claiming to be an architect must be officially registered, and must demonstrate a high level of knowledge, training, skill, ethics and care in order to use and retain the title.
-Designers who have not met the standard for registration for architects can’t legally use the title, so tend to use other similar sounding words to describe what they do; typically, ‘architectural designer’, or less often now ‘draftsman’.
+Consumer protection law does at least require anyone explicitly calling themselves an architect to be officially registered as one.
+Being registered essentially involves demonstrating a high standard of knowledge, training, skill, ethics and care.
+Designers who have not met the standard for registration for architects can’t legally use the title, so tend to use other similar sounding words to describe what they do; typically ‘architectural designer’, or less often now, ‘draftsman’.

-‘Whats in a name’? you might well ask.
 Well, there certainly are differences, and let’s be honest, one of them is cost.
-Another difference is what you get for your money; i.e. quality of outcome, return on investment, and exposure to risk.
+Another one is what you actually get for your money; i.e. quality of outcome, return on investment, and your exposure to risk.

-The issue of professional titles aside, unsurprisingly, for any given build budget, minimizing design cost is strongly associated with minimizing the skill, design and documentation quality brought to bear on your project.
+The issue of professional titles aside, unsurprisingly, for any given build budget, minimizing design cost is strongly associated with also minimizing the skill, design quality and documentation quality that goes into your project.
+Basic economics.

-Without a good designer and thorough documentation, you should generally expect less imaginative, attractive and efficient solutions, more problems on site, and lower resale value – but maybe a saving of a few % on your up-front design costs.
+Without a good designer and thorough documentation, you should generally expect less imaginative, attractive or efficient solutions, more (expensive) problems on site, and lower resale value – but maybe a saving of a few % on your up-front design costs.

 Why are architects so expensive?

-A common misconception, but quite simply, we aren’t at all expensive – when you compare the alternatives.
+A common misconception, but quite simply, we aren’t at all expensive – at least when you compare the alternatives.

-I can say this with confidence because the fees you spend on an architect are typically more than offset by the increased valuation (resale or rental return) of the building you get from architect-quality design and documentation; increased efficiency, desirability and amenity in operation, and as studies show, with an investment in better than average documentation you get substantially reduced costs during construction from reduced mistakes and delays on site.
+I can make this claim with some confidence, because the fees you spend on an architect are typically more than offset by the increased valuation (resale or rental return) of the building you get from architect-quality design; the increased efficiency, desirability and amenity in operation, and as studies show, with an investment in better than average documentation you get substantially reduced costs during construction from reduced mistakes and delays on site.

-It is fair to say that every dollar saved up front on professional fees probably costs you many more dollars in the end.
+It is no stretch at all to say that every dollar saved up front on architectural fees probably costs you many more dollars by the end.

 Why are architects so cheap?

-… Actually, I am not asked this one too often to be fair, but surprisingly, compared with almost any other professional, typical architect incomes are firmly at the bottom end of the scale.
+… Actually, I am not asked this one too often to be fair, but surprisingly, compared with almost any other profession, typical architect incomes are firmly at the bottom end of the scale.

 This is because a good deal of time and care is required to ensure the client gets a great outcome, and so the fees earned need to be spread over a high number of hours.

 Consider for example that a real estate agent, with no more than a high school education, might charge 2-4% of the value of a property for the equivalent of maybe a few days work.
-An architect can easily require months of intense work (or even years on large or complex buildings) to properly design and draw up all the details of that same building, all for around the same money.
+An architect can meanwhile easily require months of intense work (or even years on large or complex buildings) to properly design and draw up all the details of that same building, all for around the same money.

 Some else is offering to work for 2% less than you, so why should I use Architecture Prime ?

-If someone else appears to be cheaper, there is probably a very good reason for it (or a bad reason, depending on your viewpoint!).
+If someone else appears to be significantly cheaper, there is probably a very good reason for it.

 The market is crowded with designers of all kinds, and pricing is very competitive.
 This means practices are forced to price keenly in relation to what it costs them to provide the service, and the costs faced by any practice typically relate to the level of efficiency, the specific services, the level of skill and the level of care being offered.